Deep Learning Pose Estimation for Multi-Label Recognition of Combined Hyperkinetic Movement Disorders: Materials And Methods

-\textbf{From window probabilities to subject-level multi-label decisions.} Each label was modelled as an independent binary task at the window level, yielding per-window probabilities for each symptom.
-To obtain a clinically actionable subject-level multi-label profile, window probabilities were aggregated within each subject using percentile pooling (90th percentile), producing one probability per subject and label.
-Decision thresholds were tuned per label on training subjects only using a clinically motivated operating-point policy that minimises a balanced error criterion under explicit constraints on false positives among control subjects (including label-specific constraints for high-impact phenotypes).
-Thresholds were then applied unchanged to held-out test subjects.
+\textbf{From window probabilities to patient-level multi-label decisions.} Each label was modelled as an independent binary task at the window level, yielding per-window probabilities for each symptom.
+To obtain a clinically actionable patient-level multi-label profile, window probabilities were aggregated within each patient using percentile pooling (90th percentile), producing one probability per patient and label.
+Decision thresholds were tuned per label on training patients only using a clinically motivated operating-point policy that minimizes a balanced error criterion under explicit constraints on false positives among control subjects (including label-specific constraints for high-impact phenotypes).
+Thresholds were then applied unchanged to held-out test patients.
 In addition, we evaluated an optional nested selection strategy in which the best-performing model configuration could be selected independently for each label within the training data (inner cross-validation), reflecting the heterogeneous learnability and risk profile of the individual phenotypes.

-\textbf{Evaluation.} Primary performance was reported at the subject level.
-Discrimination was quantified using macro-averaged ROC-AUC and macro-averaged average precision (AUPRC), computed label-wise when both classes were present in the test fold and then averaged across eligible labels.
-For binary predictions, we reported micro- and macro-averaged F1-scores, sample-wise Jaccard index and Hamming accuracy for the full 8-label vector.
-Per-label precision, recall, specificity and F1-score were also reported, and control-only false positives were tracked to verify alignment with the targeted operating regime.
+Thus, each phenotype had its own threshold, determined from the training data only, to balance sensitivity and specificity while limiting false-positive calls in controls.
+Similarly, the nested strategy allowed model choice to vary by phenotype within the training data, because phenotypes differ both in detectability and in the clinical consequences of overcalling versus missing a case.